therealexpertai/nlapi-python/README.md

 Good job!
-You're an expert of expert.ai community!
+You're an expert in the expert.ai community! :clap: :tada:

-Check out other language SDKs available on our [github page](https://github.com/therealexpertai).
+Check out other language SDKs available on our [Github page](https://github.com/therealexpertai).

 ## Available endpoints